-• SFPUC Westside Inundation Maps: SFPUC produced sea level rise inundation maps for the open Pacific Coast shoreline (from the Golden Gate Bridge to the Westside CCSF/San Mateo County border).
-The inundation maps use a 1-meter horizontal grid resolution DEM based on the 2010/2011 California Coastal Mapping Program (CCMP) LiDAR.
+SFPUC Westside Inundation Maps: SFPUC produced sea level rise inundation maps for the open Pacific Coast shoreline (from the Golden Gate Bridge to the Westside CCSF/San Mateo County border).
+The inundation maps use a 1-meter horizontal grid resolution DEM10 based on the 2010/2011 California Coastal Mapping Program (CCMP) LiDAR11.
 Along the open Pacific Coast, the importance and magnitude of coastal storm surge and wave hazards (see Table 3) requires an approach that captures these dynamic processes as they propagate landward.
 The Westside inundation maps leverage data from the Federal Emergency Management Administration (FEMA) California Coastal Mapping and Analysis Project.
-The leveraged data includes water level and storm surge data and coastal hazard analysis methods that consider
+The leveraged data includes water level and storm surge data and coastal hazard analysis methods that consider shoreline types (i.e., sandy beaches, dunes, and bluffs), the presence of coastal structures, and erosion potential12.
+The inundation maps include a range of sea level rise estimates from 12 inches to 66 inches, and account for the dynamic overland water levels associated with sea level rise-driven changes to the 100-year coastal storm surge and wave hazards.
+These maps were published in June 2014 and are available through the SFPUC and the Sea Level Rise Committee.

-&lt;sup>10 The horizontal grid resolution of a digital elevation model (DEM) defines the scale of the features which are resolved within the terrain.
+10 The horizontal grid resolution of a digital elevation model (DEM) defines the scale of the features which are resolved within the terrain.
 In order to resolve levees, berms, and other topographic features which are important for impacting floodwater conveyance, a 1-meter resolution DEM is recommended.
 Coarser grid resolutions (i.e., 2-meter, 5-meter) may not fully resolve these features, resulting in an over estimation of potential inundation extents.

-&lt;sup>11 LiDAR (Light Detection and Ranging) is a remote sensing technology that measures distance by illuminating a target with a laser and analyzing the reflected light.
+11 LiDAR (Light Detection and Ranging) is a remote sensing technology that measures distance by illuminating a target with a laser and analyzing the reflected light.
 LIDAR is commonly used to create high-resolution terrain models, topography data sets, and topographic maps.